RufiS/WorkApp2/Errors_Roadmap.md

 The recommendations provided should be implemented into the codebase.
 If an LLM agent is utilized, it should strictly adhere to the outlined recommendations here to ensure consistency and correctness and update this document when beginning a task, and finishishing a task.

-#WorkApp2 Progress: Error-4 completed, replaced hardcoded directory separators with os.path.join()
+#WorkApp2 Progress: Resource-1 completed, GPU resource management implemented with proper cleanup
-#Next pending: Resource-1 (Potential FAISS Resource Leaks)
+#Next pending: Resource-2 (Unclosed File Handles)

 Progress:
 #Config-1 - Completed (Incomplete Error Handling in ConfigManager._load_config())